North Korea says may reconsider summit with Trump, suspends talks with South

 North Korea clashed with Bolton when he worked under the Bush administration, calling him “human scum” and a “bloodsucker”.

-“We shed light on the quality of Bolton already in the past, and we do not hide our feeling of repugnance towards him,” vice minister Kim said.
+“We shed light on the quality of Bolton already in the past, and we do not hide our feeling of repugnance towards him,” Kim said.

 The North Korean statement, as well its cancellation of the talks with the South due to U.S.-South Korean military exercises, mark a dramatic reversal in tone from recent months when both sides embraced efforts to negotiate.